-Please not, in case of the absence of an agreement, the language of arbitration to be used in the proceedings shall be Chinese.
+Please note, in case of the absence of an agreement, the language of arbitration to be used in the proceedings shall be Chinese.
+Additionally, please note that in 2024, CIETAC officially released the new edition of the CIETAC arbitration rules that include key developments such as expanded tribunal powers.